 Randall grew up in Wallingford and is married to his wife Kerry, they have two adult daughters.
 After retiring as a probation officer from the State of CT, Randall is currently a licensed insurance producer with Wentworth-DeAngelis Insurance.

-Bill was the President and CEO of Fosdick Fulfillment and specifically well acquainted with the non-profit world of the greater Wallingford Meriden area having served on several other non-profit boards.
+Bill Pappas was the President and CEO of Fosdick Fulfillment and specifically well acquainted with the non-profit world of the greater Wallingford Meriden area having served on several other non-profit boards.
 Building collaborative partnerships was one of Bill’s strengths.
 When Bill was first introduced to Master’s Manna a few years ago he stated that “Master’s Manna is the best kept secret in Wallingford”.
 Along with an understanding of and commitment to the mission of Master’s Manna Bill brought a willingness and know-how to “leak the secret” and poise this organization for continued growth and success.
-Bill’s passion and personal belief was the “Food is not an option.”
+Bill’s passion and personal belief was that “Food is not an option.”
 Master’s Manna, Inc. has been saddened by the loss of his presence, sage advice and guidance.
 Bill Pappas’s life was a light in the world and a gift to Master’s Manna, along with several other non-profits, to which he held a lasting commitment.
-The Board of Directors, Staff and Volunteers all agree to perpetually keep the memory of Bill’s passion alive in every way possible at Master’s Manna, Inc. and at the Food Pantry that now bears the name “Pappas Family Food Pantry”.
+The Board of Directors, Staff and Volunteers all agree to perpetually keep the memory of Bill’s passion alive in every way possible at Master’s Manna, Inc. and at the Food Pantry that now bears the name: “Pappas Family Food Pantry”.